 The Key length indicates the length of the generated session key.
 This will be 0 if no session key was requested.

-After looking online for references in that Security event log entry and IIS logs 401.1 entry, we found something that helped.
+After looking online for references in that Security event log entry and IIS logs 401.1 entry, you may see:

 Failure Information: Failure Reason: An Error occured during Logon.
 Status: 0xC000006D